berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 # TODO:

-* Add support for TextArea covering several lines.
+* DONE:JOE:2019-12-19: Add support for TextArea covering several lines.
 Change cert of need description to display in this widget.
+* Disable Save Button until the Form is Dirty.
+* Show Fields that fail validating in a alternate background color
+* Allow some fields to be disabled in metadata spec to prevent editing.
+* When updating DOM with record value if the field fails it's validation then display error message at that time in a div that remains hidden until validation validation fails.
+* Display currency with formatting showing space at grouping then remove the space prior to conversion.
 * Add link to certificate of need causing the metadata to be displayed in a new tab.
-* Demonstrate shrinking label for state to allow better formatting.
+* Allow labelClass to override normal generated class for the label.
+Demonstrate shrinking label for state to allow better formatting.
+This is to allow easier formatting when we want custom behavior out of a subset of labels.
 * Add support for concept of horizontal group that is not allowed to wrap widgets.
 EG for city, state, zip
 * Add support for update of data object when fields change
 * When no label is included in Vgroup then suppress generation of label field.